12 Free and Cheap Things to Do on the Gold Coast for Families

 7. Go for a hike

 The Gold Coast is spoilt for choice when it comes to national parks you can hike.
 Burleigh Heads National Park is a central, pretty and a short 2.5km coastal walk.
 Also check out Lamington National Park and Federation Walk at the northern end of the Gold Coast Oceanway.
-For beginner’s, a favourite walk is to Natural Bridge in Springbrook National Park
+For beginner’s, a favourite walk is to Natural Bridge in Springbrook National Park, a 2km round-trip.

 8. Currumbin Rock Pools